16 of the Funniest Tweets About the U.K. Election

-Brits are waiting with baited breath for the result of what is increasingly looking like one of the most uncertain elections in the U.K.'s recent history.
+Brits are waiting with bated breath for the result of what is increasingly looking like one of the most uncertain elections in the U.K.'s recent history.

 And as they wait to find out if Prime Minister Theresa May's snap election gamble has paid off or whether the country is looking at a hung parliament, they're turning to Twitter to get them through the night.